CodeYourFuture/curriculum/common-content/en/module/induction/accounts/index.md

 ### Gmail, Google Account

 Make a new Google account if you do not have a professional one already.
+What is a professional email address?

-Use your real name.
-Don’t use any numbers or words that are not your name.
-Never put the year of your birth in your professional email address.
+1. Use your real name.
+1. Don’t use any numbers or words that are not your name.
+1. **Never** put the year of your birth or age in your professional email address.

 Your email address should look something like this:

-> JDoe@gmail.com > JohnDoe@gmail.com > JaneDoe@gmail.com
+> GivenName_FamilyName@gmail.com

 This is your public professional email address.
 Use it to sign up for all your professional accounts unless you can use your GitHub.

 - [ ] I have made a professional Google account and Gmail address.
-- [ ] I have explored the Google Suite, such as calendar, docs and spreadsheets.
+- [ ] I have explored the [Google Suite](https://applieddigitalskills.withgoogle.com/c/en/workspace), such as calendar, docs and spreadsheets.

 ### Google Chrome